shariq1989/cookbook/content/recipe/french_onion_soup.md

 #### THE STORY BEHIND THE MEAL

-French Onion soup is a timeless classic that originated in France in the 18th century.
-It also happens to be one of my (Tressa) favorite comfort foods of all time and perfect for a cold or snowy day.
+French Onion Soup is a timeless classic and also happens to be one of my most favorite comfort foods of all time.
+It is the perfect meal for those cold and snowy days, which is common during our Colorado winters.